 How to take part in the Take a Stitch Tuesday challenge

-If you are new to hand embroidery the challenge is to learn how to do Triangular Buttonhole stitch and share what you have learnt.
-If you are an experienced embroiderer, enjoy the Beyond TAST challenge instead.
+If you are new to hand embroidery the challenge is to learn how to do Long Tail Chain stitch and share what you have learnt.
+If you are an experienced embroiderer enjoy the Beyond TAST challenge instead.
 Try and give your work a modern twist and share it online so beginners can see what can be done with a little imagination.

 Where to share

-Stitch a sample, photograph it, put in online on your blog, Flickr site, share it in the TAST facebook group or wherever you hang out online.
-If you have a blog, leave a comment on the Triangular Buttonhole stitch page with your full web address so that people can visit your site and see what you have done.
+Stitch a sample, photograph it, put in online on your blog, Flickr site, share it in the TAST facebook group or where ever you hang out online.
+If you have a blog leave a comment on the Long Tail Chain stitch page with your full web address so that people can visit your site and see what you have done.

 If you need more information the challenge guidelines are on the TAST FAQ page.